 Thank you for your great question.

-So on the start of the war, we did see a huge influx of U.S. aircraft across the region.
+So, on the start of the war, we did see a huge influx of U.S. aircraft across the region.

-So many so that they reached a point where it was hard to find places to park them because I think what the United States was trying to do was strike with overwhelming force.
+So many so that they've reached a point where it was hard to find places to park them because I think what the United States was trying to do was strike with overwhelming force.

 And we saw the Ayatollah killed shortly afterwards, such that you would see a rise up of the Iranian people and a potential quick end to the war.